assumptionsoup/guppy_animation_tools/README.md

 determines which attributes to key based on the mouse position and tries to always insert a key.

 But what exactly what is keyed and when?
-If the mouse is over the graph editor, and a curve is selected, it will key just that curve, otherwise, it will key all the attributes selected there.
-If no attributes are selected in the graph editor, it will key all the attributes in the graph editor.
-If the mouse is not over the graph editor, it will key the attributes selected in the channel box.
-If the channelBox is closed it will key all the attributes on the selected node.
-It attempts to use the "Insert Key" function which makes keys match the curvature of the surrounding keys whenever possible.
+Roughly, if your cursor is over the graph editor, things selected in the graph editor will be keyed, otherwise attributes selected in the channel box will be keyed.
+What specifically happens can be tweaked in the various options listed below.

 **Commands**